How traditional education has messed us up

-I have an inkling everyone suspects by now our traditional education is a little bit of a let-down.
-But much of the criticism has been levelled at how performance is measured (judge a fish on it’s climbing abilities and what-not).
-But how damaging is traditional education, particularly higher education, to someone’s ability to adapt and embark on a career?
+By now we have come to understand that traditional educations are a little bit of a let-down.
+While much of the criticism has been levelled at how performance is measured, we have yet to fully consider how damaging traditional education, particularly higher education, can be to someone’s ability to adapt and embark on a career.

 Yes, some colleges/universities are still extremely well-respected, and offer intensive educations that almost guarantee you fulfilling careers for lifetimes to come.
 But these schools are far and few between.
 The reality is the higher education system doesn’t adequately prepare their students for the real world, especially in fast-paced, high-demand industries.
 The reason they don’t is simple: